A Review of Techniques for Ageing Detection and Monitoring on Embedded Systems: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he} ubiquity of embedded devices keeps on growing, driven by increasing chip integration levels and computing capacity as well as by reduced prices and power consumption.
-Applications ranging from consumer electronics and IoT gadgets to space missions, nuclear power plants, and particle accelerators involve embedded sensors and actuators.
-Many deployments challenge the lifetime of these devices by employing unhardened Commercial Off-The-Shelf (COTS) components, by extending mission times over the guaranteed life span, or by harsh operational conditions.
+The ubiquity of embedded devices keeps on growing, driven by increasing chip integration levels and computing capacities, as well as by reducing prices and power consumptions.
+Applications ranging from consumer electronics and Internet of Things (IoT) gadgets to space missions, nuclear power plants, and particle accelerators involve embedded systems.
+Many deployments challenge the lifetime of these devices by making use of unhardened Commercial Off-The-Shelf (COTS) components, by extending mission times over the guaranteed life span, or by operating in harsh conditions.
+Nevertheless, properly performant devices are essential for an effective system operation.
+Performance is crucial for the timely gathering and processing of data, and essential for accurate decision-making and actuating, for example in industrial environments or in autonomous vehicles.

+Microcontrollers and System-on-Chips (SoCs), as well as Field Programmable Gate Arrays (FPGAs) are the most widely deployed digital components in embedded applications.
+Their prevalent use in exceptionally large multiplicities makes them highly relevant, which motivates the focus of this survey (see \autoref{fig:concept}).

+Microcontrollers and SoCs can perform complex tasks at low prices and low power capabilities.
+They can even run operating systems with full-featured IPv6 software stacks \cite{bghkl-rosos-18}, which makes them a popular central component in embedded scenarios.
+FPGAs offer a high level of flexibility compared to Application Specific Integrated Circuits (ASICs).
+Serving even demands from Artificial Intelligence (AI) on the Adaptive Compute Acceleration Platforms (ACAPs), which combine CPU cores, programmable logic, and AI inference acceleration, FPGAs open their way into the edge-computing and high-end edge IoT markets.
+All systems require power conditioning and delivery with stable parameters over the duration of their deployment.
+Failures in such power delivery modules are usually fatal for the entire system, due to their prominent and critical role.
+Nonetheless, it has been reported that the reliability of power systems remains inferior to other modules \cite{trps-zllh-19,epps-ghj-07,psr-p-97}, partially due to their complexity and multitude of comprising components.

-Hardware ageing is a growing problem for embedded devices with a key role in dependable or safety-critical applications.
-The impact of physical degradation increases for new highly integrated technologies \cite{btic-khkr}.
-A particular problem for many Integrated Circuits (ICs) in long-term deployments is transistor degradations, namely Bias Temperature Instability (BTI), Hot-Carrier Injection (HCI), and Time-Dependent Dielectric Breakdown (TDDB).
-Their predominant consequence is an increment of the transistor's threshold voltage, which reduces the maximum switching speed of Complementary Metal-Oxide-Semiconductor (CMOS) logic circuits.
-This reduction potentially affects critical paths in digital applications or the performance of other devices.
+Hardware ageing is a severe problem for embedded devices \cite{wtgo-gvgs-18}.
+Hence, ageing detection plays a key role in dependable or safety-critical applications.
+The impact of physical degradation increases for new, highly integrated technologies \cite{rnmm-mp-18,btic-khkr}.
+A particular issue for many Integrated Circuits (ICs) in long-term deployments is transistor degradation, namely Bias Temperature Instability (BTI), Hot-Carrier Injection (HCI), and Time-Dependent Dielectric Breakdown (TDDB).
+Their predominant consequence is an increment of the transistor threshold voltage, which reduces the maximum switching speed of Complementary Metal-Oxide-Semiconductor (CMOS) logic circuits, which in turn potentially affects critical paths in digital applications and the noise margins on digital gates \cite{enav-kmo-15}.